Jerry Pettway

-Jerry Pettway is a former American basketball player.
+Jerry Pettway is an American former basketball player in the American Basketball Association (ABA).

 Pettway was born in Detroit, Michigan on February 13, 1944.
-He played college basketball at Northwood Institute from 1963–1967.
+He played college basketball at Northwood Institute from 1963 to 1967.
 He is Northwood's all-time leading scorer and rebounder and is a member of that school's Hall of Fame.

 Pettway was drafted in the 16th round of the 1967 NBA draft by the Cincinnati Royals but played professional basketball for the other team that drafted him, the Houston Mavericks of the American Basketball Association prior to the ABA–NBA merger.